rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

  * Logging: write validator messages immediately?
  * Log resulting competition features / competition options?
  * LogColors.Hint: use it for something?
  * Better message for "X has empty limit.
-Please fill it."
+Please fill it." + do not rerun if empty limit
  * Better message for "run faster /slower than".
 Provide some suggestions?
  * Warning if job count > 1